asweigart/pyautogui/docs/roadmap.rst

 For now, the primary aim for PyAutoGUI is cross-platform mouse and keyboard control and a simple API.

-Future features planned (not planned for specific versions yet):
+Future features planned (specific versions not planned yet):

 - Find a list of all windows and their captions.
 - Click coordinates relative to a window, instead of the entire screen.